ibm-cloud-docs/transit-gateway/about.md

 ![Connect On Premise Network to Transit Gateway](images/dlaas.png "Connect Direct Link on-premises network"){: caption="Figure 9.
 Connect on-premises network using Direct Link (2.0)" caption-side="bottom"}

-### Use case 10: Location connectivity using Power Systems Virtual Servers and Direct Link (2.0) Connect
+### Use case 10: Location connectivity using {{site.data.keyword.powerSys_notm}} and Direct Link (2.0) Connect
 {: #use-case-10}

-You can use IBM Cloud Transit Gateway with Power Systems Virtual Servers and Direct Link (2.0) Connect for high-bandwidth customer demand.
-For more information, see [Connecting two Power Systems Virtual Server environments by using IBM Cloud Transit Gateway](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#network-reference-architecture-tgw).
+You can use IBM Cloud Transit Gateway with {{site.data.keyword.powerSys_notm}} and Direct Link (2.0) Connect for high-bandwidth customer demand.
+For more information, see [Connecting two {{site.data.keyword.powerSys_notm}} environments by using IBM Cloud Transit Gateway](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#network-reference-architecture-tgw).